 - Fresh cranberries can make this beverage taste more tart.
 If you prefer it to be sweeter, use less cranberries.

-- Purchase a variety of apples to mix up colors and flavors.
+- Purchase a variety of fresh apples to mix up colors and flavors.

 You can freeze this beverage and serve it at a later date.
 Freeze leftovers in an airtight container (with the fruit) and it thaws out beautifully.